-The project investigated all MEPs who were members of the EP between 2 July 2019 and 1 August 2020.
-Our list includes a total of 783 MEPs, more than the current total of 705, as we created statistics for British MEPs and parliamentarians who took up their seat after the beginning of the 9th parliamentary cycle, as well as representatives who have since left the institution..
+The project investigated all MEPs who were members of the EP between 2 July 2019 and 20 May 2021.
+Our list includes more than the current total of 705 MEPs, as we created statistics for British MEPs and parliamentarians who took up their seat after the beginning of the 9th parliamentary cycle, as well as representatives who have since left the institution..

 Calculating the index scores

 We analyzed 92 votes cast by Members of the European Parliament (MEPs) between 2 July 2019 and May 2021.
 We categorized these votes into the following groups (see the number of votes included in each category in parentheses):